vfarcic/devops24/manuscript/05-chart-museum.md

 helm inspect chartmuseum/go-demo-3
 ```

 We won't go through the output since it is the same as the one we explored in the previous chapter.
-The only difference is that, this time, it is not retrieve from the Chart stored locally, but from ChartMuseum running inside our cluster.
+The only difference is that, this time, it is not retrieved from the Chart stored locally, but from ChartMuseum running inside our cluster.
 From now on, anyone with the access to that repository can deploy the *go-demo-3* application.

-To be on the safe side, and fully confident in the solution, we'll deploy the Chart before announcing to everyone that they can use the new repository to install the applications.
+To be on the safe side, and fully confident in the solution, we'll deploy the Chart before announcing to everyone that they can use the new repository to install applications.

 Just as with the other applications, we'll start by defining a domain we'll use for *go-demo-3*.